-The title you give your look must be unique within the Space where it is being saved.
-However, that title does not have to be unique across Customer Insights: you could have a Look called Demographics in every Space in your organization.
+The title you give your look must be unique within the folder where it is being saved.
+However, that title does not have to be unique across Customer Insights: you could have a Look called Demographics in every folder in your organization.
 (That said, however, giving Looks unique names might be something of a best practice.)
 Title, by the way are case-insensitive: Demographics is the same title as demographics and the same title as DEMOGRAPHICS.

 Save to Dashboard